genomeo/rosmapmQTL/README.md

-# mayoeQTL
+# rosmapmQTL
-Script to download MayoLOAD GWAS genotypes, MayoEGWAS gene expression data, and covariates for each data-set
+Script to download Broad-Rush ROSMAP files containing genotypes, methylation and covariates for each data-set

 In addition, this script synchronizes the sample ids between all the data frames so that they are standard

-Author: Benjamin A Logsdon (ben.logsdon@sagebase.org)
+Author: Younes Mokrab (ymokrab@network.lilly.com)

 #Requirements:
 Synapse R client installed (https://www.synapse.org/#!Synapse:syn1834618)